bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:17:52

-So the coins, the Satoshis, were colored, basically.
+The coins, the Satoshis, were colored, basically.
 So it's where the naming comes from, right?

 Sjors Provoost: 00:17:57